npg70/galbreath-old/people/galbreath-archibald-1803.md

 ---
 ***Archibald Galbreath***, son of *[James Galbreath](galbreath-james-abt-1775.md)* and *Martha Galbreath*, born 8 Sep 1803, Skerbolin Farm, Campbeltown, Argyll, Scotland and then baptized 11 Sep 1803[^birth] and died 17 Feb 1885.[^death] both in Campbeltown, Argyll, Scotland.

-He married first at Campbeltown 5 Mar 1835[^marriage1] to **Eugina McCallum**.
+He married first at Kilcalconell 28 Feb 1835[^marriage1a] (and again at Campbeltown 5 Mar 1835[^marriage1b]) to **Eugina McCallum**.
 Since he remarried 2 years later, it likely she died in 1838 or 1839, perhaps to complications of giving birth of her last child, _Eugina_.
 It appears the Eugina was taken in by a McCallum family in Gigha, although the exact relationship is unclear.[^census1841-eugina].

 He married second at Southend 25 Aug 1839[^marriage2a] (with a second ceremony a year later at Campbeltown 25 Aug 1840[^marriage2b]) to **Margaret Loynachan**, born 24 Aug 1821, South End, Argyll, Scotland, daughter of Neil Loynachan farmer and Margaret Brodie.
 She died at Dumbarton, 14 Nov 1886.[^loynachan-death]